Integrated Healthcare Collaborative

-At the heart of our work is the knowledge, expertise and strength of our member organisations, who represent the very best in the field.
+At the heart of our work is the knowledge and expertise of our member organisations, who represent the very best in the field.

 As part of our ongoing work to improve healthcare, and take the field forward, we want to introduce you to our members, and get an insight into them and what they do.

-Introducing to you, the National Institute of MedIcal Herbalists (NIMH).
+Introducing to you, the Society of Homeopaths (SoH).